styxlab/remix-image-cloudflare/README.md

 #### Remix Image Component with Custom Optimizers for Cloudflare

 A responsive image component and custom loader for on-demand optimizing of images.
-The component has been built with [remix](https://remix.run/) in mind, but can be used in any project.
+The component has been built with [remix](https://remix.run/) in mind, but can be used in any React project.
 The primary focus of this project is to provide an easy integration with Cloudflare workers.

 ## ✨ Features